rwaldron/etherport/README.md

   ```
   #define remote_ip IPAddress(10, 0, 0, 3)
   ```
-  - This is the arduino's address
+  - This is the Arduino's address:

   ```
-  #define remote_ip IPAddress(10, 0, 0, 3)
+  #define local_ip IPAddress(10, 0, 0, 3)
   ```

 Everything on the board side should be ready now, all you need to do is install the latest Johnny-Five and EtherPort: